 If you liked this post and found it interesting, please leave a comment.

 Cultural taboos in society often frown on revealing the female breasts.
 Even innocuous activities such as public breastfeeding can garner controversy and public disapproval.
 Society hasn’t always had such a prudish take on this natural, necessary body part.
 In fact, delving into history, they were used as a sexy fashion accessory or political statement.

 The Cultural Significance of Cupid’s Kettledrums

 Breasts have been turning heads just about as long as women have had them.
-The practical function of breasts, feeding babies, is often ignored due to the weighty cultural significance they hold.
+Cultural impact has a strong influence on the way people perceive female breasts.
+The practical function of breasts is often ignored because of cultural influence.

 Breasts signify the onset of sexual maturity, symbolize motherhood and embody the beauty of the female form.
 In religious art, they play a prominent role.
 There are numerous paintings of Madonna nursing the Christ child.
 And more of nude statues of ancient goddesses concealing their genitals but displaying their breasts proudly.
 Even legends offered a nod towards the incredible natural power of a woman’s breasts.
 Such as the legend of Pero keeping her own father alive when he was sentenced to starvation.

 Thanks for the Mammaries!

 Breasts have often been associated with motherhood and religion.
 But they have also been a flirty fashion statement for centuries.
 Ancient Egyptian women, for example, wore elaborate jeweled dresses designed specifically to show off their breasts.
 As time passed, social and cultural norms changed, especially in the Western world.